tags

 Video, Matt Cutts.

-Starting from the unusual assumption that every search engine has indeed its own subjectivity and thus a clear, univocal idea of what dream should be, all clusters of images are treated and introduced as if they were collected by an out-and-out test subject.
+Starting from the unusual assumption that each search engine has its own subjectivity and a distinct, univocal idea of what dream should be, all clusters of images are treated and introduced as if they were collected by an actual test subject.

-The first physical counterpart of Fortune Cookie has been set up as a postcards installation at West Space gallery during the exhibition Can we please play the internet?, curated by Rosemary Willink in occasion of the Next Wave festival.
+The first physical counterpart of Fortune Cookie was set up as a postcard installation at West Space gallery during the exhibition Can we please play the internet?, curated by Rosemary Willink for the Next Wave festival.

 1. Ask, Bing, Collarity, Exalead, Google, Picsearch, Quality Images Search, Spezify, Yahoo, and Yandex.